 Glasgow said the camcorder category is also mixed because HD camcorders and very low-end units have done well, but the middle of the market, usually a family purchase, has been hurt.

 And while digital SLRs have seen growth, the point-and-shoot cameras have hit “a saturation point,” Glasgow said.
 “We have to find ways of being innovative in that category to grow the business.
 Maybe wireless downloads to PC and TV, and other features.”

 OLED: “We are working very hard to get to the next generation of screen sizes.
 It is an energy-saving product … with strong performance,” Glasgow said.
 “We have a massive R&D effort at Sony for OLED.
 It is easy to make small but not as easy to make big.
 We discuss OLED every week and has it a focus with Sony, and other manufacturers too.”
 Sony’s emphasis with OLED is “TV screens, not cellphone displays or other types of displays.”

 Bravia Video Link: The acceptance of the Sony Internet device for its Bravia HDTVs was “slow starting but we have gotten traction last three to six months,” Glasgow said.
-He expects sales for the Link “will slow down due to the economy” but the technology has proven it makes “it easier for consumer to experience Internet content on TV.
+The technology has proven it makes “it easier for consumer to experience Internet content on TVs.
 It will be more and more part of TV watching in the future.”

 Glasgow said the goal for Bravia Internet Video Link is to add more content not just from Sony and “integrate it into future Sony TVs.”
 No details were provided but the media at the meeting was told there would be more news at International CES in January.